Academic Catalog

 Registering for Thesis or Dissertation Credits

-Students may register for 1 to 12 units of thesis (699) or dissertation (799) during any Fall or Spring semester or 1 to 6 units of credit during any Summer session.
+Students may register for 1 to 12 units of thesis (699) or dissertation (799) during any fall or spring semester or 1 to 6 units of credit during any summer session.
 Each degree program may limit the number of units of thesis or dissertation credit that can apply toward the degree.
 See specific program requirements in the Academic Catalog.

 When students begin working on a Thesis (699) or Dissertation (799), the university expects them to enroll in these courses each semester from the time they begin this work until the degree is completed.
 Please see NAU Policy 100326: Continuous Enrollment, Graduate, for specific requirements concerning continuous enrollment.